ppy/osu-wiki/news/2022/2022-12-01-osumonthly-5.md

 Last month's question took a bit longer to answer than usual, but the answer was still found!

-Congratulations to [metis_](https://osu.ppy.sh/users/8171561) for being the first person to answer last month's question and score themselves 1 month of osu!supporter!
+Congratulations to ::metis\1::{ user-id=8171561 } for being the first person to answer last month's question and score themselves 1 month of osu!supporter!
 For anyone who missed last month's edition, the question was:

 *"What symbol of Halloween went extinct in early 2015, and what did they drop after their reincarnation?"*

 and the answer was: *BAT (Beatmap Appreciation Team)*.
 If you were curious, the "T" was dropped after the group was renamed into "Beatmap Appreciators".

-Thanks to [chromb](https://osu.ppy.sh/users/10238680) we have got yet another puzzling question for you, and that question is...
+Thanks to ::chromb::{ user-id=10238680 } we have got yet another puzzling question for you, and that question is...

 **What turbulent seas does Bancho sail through in order to deliver your messages?**